heron-williamli/smac/README.md

 Download the [SMAC Maps](https://github.com/oxwhirl/smac/releases/download/v0.1-beta1/SMAC_Maps.zip) and extract them to your `$SC2PATH/Maps` directory.
 If you installed SMAC via git, simply copy the `SMAC_Maps` directory from `smac/env/starcraft2/maps/` into `$SC2PATH/Maps` directory.

+For the MacOS version of the game the location is within the `Applications/StarCraft II/Maps/`.
+You must place the SMAC Maps there.
 ### List the maps

 To see the list of SMAC maps, together with the number of ally and enemy units and episode limit, run: